ThePhD/sol2/README.md

 }
 ```

-More examples are given in the examples directory.
+More examples are given in the examples directory [here](https://github.com/ThePhD/sol2/tree/develop/examples).

 ## Presentations